 Similarities Between Human and Cat Teeth

-Although we both have two sets of teeth, the rate at which the baby teeth fall out and become adult teeth is much more accelerated than it is in humans.
-Cats are born without teeth, then rapidly get baby teeth followed by adult teeth.
-When their teeth are well cared for, they will last them well into old age.
+Although we both have two sets of teeth, the rate at which the baby teeth fall out and become, adult teeth is much more accelerated than it is in humans.
+Cats are born without teeth, then rapidly get baby teeth, followed by adult teeth.
+When their teeth are well cared for, they will last well into old age.
 Unfortunately, the same cannot be said for humans.

 Made For Hunting

 Another way in which cat teeth are similar to human teeth is that each tooth is meant to serve a different function.
-Not only are they meant for hunting, but cat teeth are also used for grooming.
+They are meant for hunting, and cat teeth are used for grooming.
 The incisors help cats to chew on their claws and remove loose nails.
 They also use their teeth to scratch itches on their skin.

 We discussed dental pain earlier, but it’s important to note that cats hide their dental pain from their owners.
-In fact, cats with dental problems will often show no symptoms at all.
-That’s why it’s important as a cat owner to be proactive and always check your cat’s mouth for problems.
+In fact, cats with dental problems often show no symptoms.
+That’s why it’s important for a cat owner to be proactive and always check your cat’s mouth for problems.

-As we mentioned earlier, what you’re looking for is drooling, red gums, and changes in eating habits.
-Sometimes when a cat has mouth problems you’ll smell a foul odor.
-It will be akin to a really fishy, rotten smell that is undeniable.
+As we mentioned earlier, you’re looking for drooling, red gums, and changes in eating habits.
+Sometimes when a cat has mouth problems, you’ll smell a foul odor.
+It will be akin to an undeniable fishy, rotten smell.